digitalandrew/gofindme/README.md

-# gofindme - gofundme OSINT tool
+# gofindme - GoFundMe OSINT tool

 gofindme is a quick to use webscraping tool to quickly pull down a list of donators and donation amounts from gofundme campaigns.